Colorado Labor Wars: Military rule

 While Victor Daily Record editor George Kyner and four printers were in the bullpen, Emma Langdon, a Linotype typesetting machine operator married to one of the imprisoned printers, sneaked into the Daily Record office and barricaded herself inside.
-She printed the next edition of the paper, and then delivered it to the prisoners in the bullpen,p.209 surprising the guards in the process.
+She printed the next edition of the paper, and then delivered it to the prisoners in the bullpen,p.
+209 surprising the guards in the process.

-On September 10 the National Guard began "a series of almost daily arrests" of union officers and men known to be strongly in sympathy with the unions.p.80 When District Judge W. P. Seeds of Teller County held a hearing on writs of habeas corpus for four union men held in the stockade, Sherman Bell responded: "Habeas corpus be damned, we'll give 'em post mortems."p.62 Approximately ninety cavalrymen entered Cripple Creek and surrounded the courthouse.
-The prisoners were escorted into the courtroom by a company of infantry equipped with loaded rifles and fixed bayonets,p.101 and the soldiers remained standing in a line during the court sessions.
+On September 10 the National Guard began "a series of almost daily arrests" of union officers and men known to be strongly in sympathy with the unions.p.
+80 When District Judge W. P. Seeds of Teller County held a hearing on writs of habeas corpus for four union men held in the stockade, Sherman Bell responded: "Habeas corpus be damned, we'll give 'em post mortems."p.
+62 Approximately ninety cavalrymen entered Cripple Creek and surrounded the courthouse.
+The prisoners were escorted into the courtroom by a company of infantry equipped with loaded rifles and fixed bayonets,p.
+101 and the soldiers remained standing in a line during the court sessions.
 Other soldiers took up sniper positions and set up a gatling gun in front of the courthouse.
-Angered by the intimidating display, an attorney for the prisoners refused to proceed and left the court.p.97 Undaunted by the military presence, the judge ruled for the prisoners.
-Judge Seeds commente:
+Angered by the intimidating display, an attorney for the prisoners refused to proceed and left the court.p.
+97 Undaunted by the military presence, the judge ruled for the prisoners.
+Judge Seeds commented:

 I trust that there will never again be such an unseemly and unnecessary intrusion of armed soldiers in the halls and about the entrances of American Courts of Justice.
 They are intrusions that can only tend to bring this court into contempt, and make doubtful the boasts of that liberty that is the keynote of American Government.

 Yet Chase refused to release the men until Governor Peabody ordered him to do so.